Submissions

 Tables

 Tables and its title should be presented in separate sheets.
 Tables should be numbered in arabic numerals, captions should be brief, clearly indicating the purpose or content of each table.
 Provide a footnote to each table, identifying in alphabetical order all abbreviations used.
 Type or print each table with double-spacing on a separate sheet of paper.
 Number tables consecutively in the order of their first citation in the text and supply a brief title for each.
 Do not use internal horizontal or vertical lines.
 Give each column a short or an abbreviated heading.
 Explain all nonstandard abbreviations and explanatory matters in footnotes, and for explanatory matters use the following symbols, in sequence: *, †, ‡, §, ||, ¶, **, ††, ‡‡, §§, ||||, ¶¶, etc. Identify statistical measures of variations, such as standard deviation and standard error of the mean.
 Be sure that each table is cited in the text.
 If you use data from another published or unpublished source, obtain permission and acknowledge that source fully.
+Maximum number of tables is 6.

 Figures